labunets/hello_world/README.md

 # Hello World! with Brian Kernighan and Dennis Ritchie

 ## C lang
-Like in classic school - I'm starting to learn C lang, creating *Hello World!*.
-Most of the files copypasted from C lang book by Brian Kernighan and Dennis Ritchie.
-Exercises I did by myself.
+Most of the files are copied from the book.
+After reading the chapter of the book, I did the exercises.

 # 1.01.
 First steps
 # 1.02.
 Variables & arithmetics